 Continuing Teacher Education

-The Centre for Continuing Teacher Education in the Faculty of Education at Brock University has been providing Additional Qualification courses for K-12 teachers since 1978.
+Continuing Teacher Education in the Faculty of Education at Brock University has been providing Additional Qualification courses for K-12 teachers since 1978.

-The centre’s AQ courses have been accredited by the Ontario College of Teachers and recognized by participants and school boards as excellent components of teacher professional development.
+The AQ courses have been accredited by the Ontario College of Teachers and recognized by participants and school boards as excellent components of teacher professional development.
 More than 60 AQ and ABQ courses are now available in an online format with more online course offerings in the planning and development stage.

 New & featured courses

-• Intermediate: Health & Physical Education ABQ
+• Health & Physical Education, Primary/Junior, Part 1

-• Mathematics P/J, Part 1
+• Visual Arts, Part 1 (coming soon)

 Additional Qualifications (AQ)